aws/amazon-sagemaker-examples/r_examples/rsconnect_rmarkdown/README.md

 ## R Markdown

 R Markdown is a great tool to run your analyses in R as part of a markdown file and share in RStudio Connect.
-In the rmarkdown example in [breast_cancer_eda.Rmd](./breast_cancer_eda.Rmd) in the github repo, we perform two simple analyses and plotting on the dataset along with the texts in markdown.
+In the rmarkdown example in [breast_cancer_eda.Rmd](./breast_cancer_eda.Rmd) in the GitHub repo, we perform two simple analyses and plotting on the dataset along with the texts in markdown.

 ```{r}
     ```{r breastcancer}